The Art of Color Blocking in Interior Design: A Beginner's Guide

 Analogous Colors

-Colors next to each other on the color wheel, like blue, blue-green, and green, are analogous colors.
-They create harmony and a sense of cohesion in a space.
-Analogous color schemes are more subtle but can still be striking.
-They are often easier on the eyes than complementary colors.
+Colors next to each other on the wheel, such as blue, blue-green, and green, create harmony and subtle impact.
+Analogous schemes are easy on the eyes while still making a statement.

 The 60-30-10 Rule